mftw/ikea-tradfri-node-rest-api/README.md

 `"value"` - The value of the action. e.g. for brightness pass a value betweeen `0-100` and for colors it could be `"f1e0b5"`

 ### confirmation-request
 Used to confirm the masterswitch.
-It is there to prevent someone to just accessing the URL
+It is there to prevent someone from just accessing the URL

 #### Example
 ```json